abhijitdasgupta85/arm-baremetal-qemu-lab/README.md

 **Overview**
 ---------------------------------

-This repository is a learning and experimentation lab for developing bare-metal software on ARM Cortex-A processors, using QEMU as the execution platform.
+This repository is a experimentation lab for developing bare-metal software on ARM Cortex-A processors, using QEMU as the execution platform.

 The project starts from first principles (boot, linker, UART bring-up) similar in spirit to early RTOS or microkernel bring-up work.